-I have been told “but my friend's accountant allows them to claim food”.
-My reply is normally, “if your friend is a Ltd company, they may be allowed to claim food, as the tax rules are different than for a sole trader”.
+“But my friend’s accountant allows them to claim food”.
+My reply, as an Accountant would be “if your friend is a Ltd company, they may be allowed to claim food, as the tax rules are different than for a sole trader”.

 But also, when clients do their own accounts, an Accountant may take the figures (all of them), and put included them in the accounts given to the client to sign and so they can see how their business is doing in relation to what is recorded in the accounts.
 What clients do not know is this is not what should go onto their tax return.